 - Chronic and relapsing conjunctivitis typically indicates the presence of a nearby reservoir colony.

-- This should be suspected in the case of chronic dacryocystitis, staph blepharitis and giant fornix syndrome
+- This should be suspected in the case of chronic dacryocystitis, staph blepharitis and giant fornix syndrome.

 Giant fornix syndrome is characterised by the sequestration of bacteria in the upper fornix of the conjunctiva and is typically seen in the elderly.